top of page

 • Help people in your precinct get registered to vote

-• Attend your County Conventions (there will be four County Conventions that you will need to attend over your two year term)
+• Attend your County Conventions (there will be four or five County Conventions that you will need to attend over your two year term)

 • Decide if you are interested in being elected to attend State Convention (Attending State Convention does not happen automatically, Delegates are elected to attend at the local county convention)